How to Save a Dying Plant: 6 Proven Steps to Revive It

 Here’s a tip I wish someone had told me earlier: if the room is too dark to comfortably read a book without turning on a lamp, it’s probably too dark for most plants.

 Keep in mind that light requirements vary a lot between species.
-For example, a Bird of Paradise needs bright, direct light to thrive, while a pothos can handle low-light corners.
+For example, a bird of paradise needs bright, direct light to thrive, while a pothos can happily handle low-light corners.

 If Your Plant Needs Repotting